CION — CION Investment Corporation

 - Net Investment Income: $18.3 million ($0.35 per share), down from $38.6 million ($0.74 per share) in Q3.

-- Total Investment Income: $53.8 million, decreased from $78.7 million in Q3.
+- Total Investment Income: $53.8 million, decreased from $78.7 million in Q3, primarily due to lower interest income and reduced transaction fees.

-- Operating Expenses: $35.5 million, down from $40.1 million in Q3.
+- Operating Expenses: $35.5 million, down from $40.1 million in Q3, mainly due to lower advisory fees.

-- Net Asset Value (NAV): Decreased 7.4% to $13.76 per share from $14.86 in Q3, primarily due to unrealized mark-to-market adjustments.
+- Net Asset Value (NAV): Decreased by 7.4% to $13.76 per share from $14.86 in Q3, attributed to unrealized mark-to-market adjustments in equity positions.

-- Debt: Total debt outstanding at $1.1 billion, with a net debt-to-equity ratio of 1.44x (up from 1.28x in Q3).
+- Debt Metrics: Total debt increased to $1.1 billion, with a net debt-to-equity ratio of 1.44x, up from 1.28x in Q3.
+Weighted average cost of debt was 7.35%.

 2. Strategic Updates and Business Highlights

-- Capital Markets Activity: Raised $172.5 million in senior unsecured notes and an additional $135 million in unsecured public baby bonds post-quarter, enhancing balance sheet flexibility.
+- Capital Markets Activity: Raised $172.5 million in senior unsecured notes and an additional $135 million in public baby bonds post-quarter, enhancing balance sheet flexibility.

 3. Forward Guidance and Outlook